ErfanRasti/arch-setup/docs/10_applications_and_packages/4_matlab.md

 Icon=/home/<user>/matlab/R<version>/bin/glnxa64/cef_resources/matlab_icon.png
 ```

-To custom the `Icon` you can manually download matlab icon from [this webpage](https://iconduck.com/icons/63437/matlab) and then move it to the icons folder:
+To custom the `Icon` you can manually download MATLAB icon from [this webpage](https://iconduck.com/icons/63437/matlab) and then move it to the icons folder:

 ```bash
 sudo mkdir -p matlab/